briankoser/sfc-listeners-guide/episodes/0107-christopher-nolans-interstellar-and-other-news.md

   - Matt bleeps Ben
   - Last News of the Day sound clip
 prophecy:
-  - {"host": "Matt", "prediction": "Michael Caine will be in <i class="work-title">Interstellar</i>", "veracity": true, "comments": ""}
+  - {"host": "Matt", "prediction": "Michael Caine will be in <i class='work-title'>Interstellar</i>", "veracity": true, "comments": ""}
   - {"host": "Ben", "prediction": "Patriots will beat the 49ers in the Super Bowl.", "veracity": false, "comments": "Half right: Ravens beat the 49ers."}
-  - {"host": "Matt", "prediction": "<i class="work-title">Guardians of the Galaxy</i> will have a <i class="work-title">Star Wars</i> easter egg.", "veracity": true, "comments": "According to Kevin Feige, each MCU Phase 2 movie pays tribute to <i class="work-title">Star Wars</i> by having a character lose an arm (like Anakin and Luke lost hands)."}
+  - {"host": "Matt", "prediction": "<i class='work-title'>Guardians of the Galaxy</i> will have a <i class='work-title'>Star Wars</i> easter egg.", "veracity": true, "comments": "According to Kevin Feige, each MCU Phase 2 movie pays tribute to <i class='work-title'>Star Wars</i> by having a character lose an arm (like Anakin and Luke lost hands)."}
 future_episodes:
   - Top 5 Sci-Fi Geniuses Gone Bad
   - Bible Trivia podcast